 - Visit the Calgary Tower

 Calgary is a fast-growing city with lots of job opportunities.
 New communities are being built constantly.
-This means that you can rent to own an affordable home in Calgary that meets all of your expectations.
+This means that you can look for rent to own homes in Calgary that meets all of your expectations at affordable price.